 107.12 Responsibility for Damage Claims and Liability Insurance.
 The Contractor shall indemnify and save harmless the State and all of its representatives, municipalities, counties, public utilities, any affected railroad or railway company, and any fee owner from whom a temporary Right-of-Way was acquired for the Project from all suits, actions, claims, damages, or costs of any character brought on account of any injuries or damages sustained by any person or property on account of any negligent act or omission by the Contractor or its subcontractors or agents in the prosecution or safeguarding of the Work.

-The Contractor shall procure and maintain insurance for liability for damages imposed by law and assumed under this Contract, of the kinds and in the amounts hereinafter provided from insurance companies authorized to do business in the State by the .
+The Contractor shall procure and maintain insurance for liability for damages imposed by law and assumed under this Contract, of the kinds and in the amounts hereinafter provided from insurance companies authorized to do business in the State by the Ohio Department of Insurance.
 The cost of insurance is incidental to all contract items.
-Before the execution of the Contract by the Director, furnish to the Department a certificate or certificates of insurance in the form satisfactory to the Department demonstrating compliance with this subsection.
-Provide an insurance certificate or certificates that show that the Contractor’s liability and auto policies coverage are not reduced, restricted, or canceled until 30 days written notice has been given to the Department by the insurer.
+Before the execution of the Contract by the PRC, furnish to the LPA a certificate or certificates of insurance in the form satisfactory to the LPA demonstrating compliance with this subsection.
+Provide an insurance certificate or certificates that show that the Contractor’s liability and auto policies coverage are not reduced, restricted, or canceled until 30 days written notice has been given to the LPA by the insurer.

-Mail all certificates and notices to: Administrator, , Ohio Department of Transportation, 1980 West Broad Street, Columbus, Ohio 43223.
-Upon request, the Contractor shall furnish the Department with a certified copy of each policy, including the provisions establishing premiums.
+Mail all certificates and notices to:.

+Upon request, the Contractor shall furnish the LPA with a certified copy of each policy, including the provisions establishing premiums.

 The types and minimum limits of insurance are as follows:

 A. Workers’ Compensation Insurance.
-Comply with all provisions of the laws and rules of the Ohio Bureau of Workers’ Compensation covering all operations under Contract with the Department whether performed by it or its subcontractors.
-In addition, if a portion of the Work is performed from a barge or ship or requires unloading material from a barge or ship on a navigable waterway of the United States, it is the responsibility of the Contractor to arrange coverage for that portion of the Work under the Longshore and Harborworkers’ Compensation Act [ et seq.] and the [5 USC Section 751 et seq.] and provide proof of coverage to the Department.
+Comply with all provisions of the laws and rules of the Ohio Bureau of Workers’ Compensation covering all operations under Contract with the LPA whether performed by it or its subcontractors.
+In addition, if a portion of the Work is performed from a barge or ship or requires unloading material from a barge or ship on a navigable waterway of the United States, it is the responsibility of the Contractor to arrange coverage for that portion of the Work under the Longshore and Harborworkers’ Compensation Act [33 USC Section 901 et seq.] and the Jones Act [5 USC Section 751 et seq.] and provide proof of coverage to the Department.

 B. Commercial General Liability Insurance.
 The minimum limits for liability insurance are as follows: